Aurel Stein: Early life

-Stein was born to Náthán Stein and Anna Hirschler, a Jewish couple residing in Budapest in the Kingdom of Hungary.
+Stein was born to Náthán Stein and Anna Hirschler, a Jewish couple residing in Budapest in the Kingdom of Hungary, Austrian Empire.
 His parents and his sister retained their Jewish faith but Stein and his brother, Ernst Eduard, were baptised as Lutherans.
-At home the family spoke German and Hungarian, Stein attended Catholic and Lutheran gymnasiums in Budapest, where he mastered Greek, Latin, French, and English before going on for advanced study at Universities of Vienna, Leipzig and Tübingen.
+At home the family spoke German and Hungarian, Stein graduated from a secondary school in Budapest before going on for advanced study at Universities of Vienna, Leipzig and Tübingen.
 He graduated in Sanskrit and Persian and received his PhD from Tübingen in 1883.

-In 1884 he went to England to study oriental languages and archaeology.
+In 1884, he went to England to study oriental languages and archaeology.
 In 1886, Stein met the Indologist and philologist Rudolf Hoernlé in Vienna at a conference of Orientalists, learning about an ancient mathematical manuscript discovered in Bakhshali (Peshawar).
 In 1887 Stein went to India, where he joined the University of the Punjab as Registrar.
 Later, between 1888 and 1899, he was the Principal of Oriental College, Lahore.
 During this time, under his supervision Raghunath Temple Sanskrit Manuscript Library at Jammu was established which treasures 5000 rare manuscripts.